MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

  - Verify that you have disabled IPv6 on all network adapters.

- - For a successful deployment, the Azure Stack HCI cluster nodes and the Kubernetes cluster VMs must have external Internet connectivity.
+ - For a successful deployment, the Azure Stack HCI cluster nodes and the Kubernetes cluster VMs must have external internet connectivity.

  - Make sure that there is network connectivity between Azure Stack HCI hosts and the tenant VMs.

  - DNS name resolution is required for all nodes to be able to communicate with each other.
-For Kubernetes external name resolution, use the DNS servers provided by the DHCP server when the IP address is obtained.
-For Kubernetes internal name resolution, use the default Kubernetes core DNS-based solution.

- - For this preview release, we provide only single VLAN support for the entire deployment.

- - For this preview release, we have limited proxy support for Kubernetes clusters created through PowerShell.

-### IP address assignment
+## IP address assignment

+In AKS on Azure Stack HCI, you can deploy a cluster that uses one of the following two IP address allocation methods:

+- DHCP - Use a default DHCP server to allocation IP addresses to Azure Stack HCI nodes, VMs, Kubernetes resources and services.
+- Virtual Network - Create a virtual network to allocate static IP addresses to Azure Stack HCI nodes, VMs, Kubernetes resources and services.

-As part of a successful AKS on Azure Stack HCI deployment, we recommend that you configure a virtual IP pool range with your DHCP server.
-It is also recommended that you configure three to five highly available control plane nodes for all your workload clusters.
+In addition to the above, it is mandatory to configure a virtual IP pool range along with your DHCP server or virtual network.
+We also recommend that you configure three to five highly available control plane nodes for all your workload clusters.

-> [!NOTE]
-> Using static IP address assignments alone is not supported.
-You must configure a DHCP server as part of this preview release.

 #### DHCP
 Follow these requirements while using DHCP for assigning IP addresses throughout the cluster: